logan-bobo/wc-go/README.md

 ## Functionality

 ```
-  -c file
+  -c
-        Count the bytes in a file
+        Count the bytes in a file/stdin
-  -l file
+  -l
-        Count the number of lines in a file
+        Count the number of lines in a file/stdin
-  -w file
+  -w
-        Count the number of words in a file
+        Count the number of words in a file/stdin
-  -m file
+  -m
-        Count the number or characters in a file
+        Count the number or characters in a file/stdin

+  call the binary with no flags to get the lines, words and bytes
 ```